-10 Reasons why Software Failure Occurs
+10 Reasons Why Software Failure Occurs

-The list of reasons behind software failure includes increased cost of operations, insufficient resources, scheduling, costing, etc. These reasons can cause a serious threat to the success and profit output of the companies.
-Let’s find out the reasons for software failure.
+The development process of software plays a very important role in software failure.
+According to research, 14% of software projects fail despite the software industry being one that’s continuously growing and evolving.
+The list of reasons behind software failure includes increased cost of operations, insufficient resources, scheduling, pricing, etc. These reasons can cause a serious threat to the success and profit output of the companies.
+Let’s delve deeper into the reasons for why software failure occurs.

 1) Unclear Project requirements: